uribo/learnR/basic-objects/vector.md

 # Vector

 A vector is a group of primitive values of the same type.
-It can be a group of numbers, trues or falses, texts, and some other types.
+It can be a group of numbers, true/false values, texts, and values of some other type.
 It is one of the building blocks of all R objects.

 There are several types of vectors in R. They distinct from each other in the type of entries they hold.
 Here we will see the most commonly used types of vectors including numeric vector, logical vector, character vector, and so on.